145287/edd/jbei/README.md

        docker run -it --entrypoint /bin/bash jbei/rest-client:latest

    At this point, you'll get a terminal prompt for the running Docker container, and you can execute the sample scripts (see sample commands below).

-For repeated EDD sample script runs, you'll also want to create a [docker-compose][4] file to mount a volume at `/code/jbei/edd/rest/scripts/settings` for storing commonly-used parameters in lieu of providing
-    hem as command line arguments.
+   For repeated EDD sample script runs, you'll likely want to create a `local.py` file under `/code/jbei/edd/rest/scripts/settings` to store commonly-used parameters in lieu of providing them as command line arguments.
+You can use Docker's `--mount` option to make a file from your computer visible inside the Docker container, e.g.

+       docker run -it --entrypoint /bin/bash  \
+           --mount type=bind,src=/your/local/path/local.py,
+           dst=/code/jbei/edd/rest/scripts/settings/local.py \
+           jbei/rest-client:latest

 2. __Configure your own custom Python environment__